 Can I purchase tickets on the day of the event?

 Yes, but only if we have not reached our maximum seating capacity before the day of the event.
-We can only accept cash payments on site as Eventbrite currently does not currently accept Canadian credit card transactions for organizers to process through their mobile app.
+Cash, credit and debit will be available on-site.

 Are there ID requirements or an age limit to enter the event?